dolfolife/aoctl/CONTRIBUTING.md

 #### Steps

-- A good pre-work you can do before start contributing is to find any issues or open PRs that might be related to your situation.
+- A good pre-work you can do before starting contributing is to find any issues or open PRs that might be related to your situation.
 - If you have not done it, fork this project in a space you have pushing privileges.
-- Check the release branch that you want to contribute and create your custom branch.
+- Check the release branch you want to contribute to and create your custom branch.
 - Make the changes you find valuable to solve the issue you are fixing.
 - Run `go test ./...` and make sure you are not breaking other parts of the codebase.
 - Create a PR to the release branch associated with the changes and write all the information the maintainer would need to get context to understand the change.